bleepr/bleepr.github.io/scott.markdown

 * Libraries supported for all connected devices
 * Familiarity with the system/Ease of use
-* Increased number of output pins
+* Increased number of output pins gave greater options in firmware
 * Small form factor bluetooth functionality

 This meant we could focus our time on building the bleepr